We started by sorting them out and choosing the ones that would fit into our river table.

 We like to spend our Saturday mornings lying leisurely in bed, talking about the past week evens while drinking coffee and feasting on a delicious meal.

 Our favorite weekend’s recreation activity demands a certain type of tray.
 It should be sturdy enough and have plenty of space to carry full breakfast for two.
-After failing to find the perfect tray in numerous stores, we
+After failing to find the perfect tray in numerous stores, we decided to build one on our own.

 We purchased a slice of East Indian Rosewood (also known as Sheesham Wood).